These foods age your brain — a 15-year study names the biggest culprits

 The Dangers of a “Western” Diet

 A diet rich in red meat, sugary drinks, and ultra-processed foods led to a faster accumulation of brain and heart diseases.
-This was particularly true for dementia, depression, and .
-Interestingly, the diet had little effect on arthritis and bone issues, but it significantly accelerated “multimorbidity” – the combination of multiple chronic diseases at once.
+This was particularly true for dementia, depression, and stroke.
+The diet had little effect on arthritis and bone issues, but it significantly accelerated “multimorbidity” – the combination of multiple chronic diseases at once.

 Why This Matters for Seniors

 The benefits of healthy eating and the particular advantages of the Mediterranean diet were especially pronounced among women and individuals over 78 years old.
-Researchers emphasize that changing dietary habits can slow down the processes of “silent inflammation,” which accumulates with age and leads to heart disease, strokes, and dementia.
+Researchers say changing dietary habits can slow down silent inflammation, which builds with age and contributes to heart disease, stroke, and dementia.

 A Plate That Extends Life

-The study’s results confirmed a simple truth: our brains and hearts “prefer” vegetables, fish, and nuts over bacon and soda.
-By choosing healthy foods daily, we not only gain more energy but also increase our chances of living longer without mental fog and serious diagnoses.
+The study’s results confirmed a simple truth: our brains and hearts do better with vegetables, fish, and nuts than with bacon and soda.
+By choosing healthy foods daily, we not only gain more energy but also increase our chances of living longer without cognitive fog and major diagnoses.

 Photo: Unsplash